© iStockPhoto/Anton Seleznev

 Students are chosen based on academic standing, faculty recommendations and performance in previous scholarly activity.

-Selected students in the educator scholar pathway may be awarded a percentage tuition scholarship.
 Global health pathway students may receive some financial support for travel.

 Upon graduation and completion of one of the two pathways, the participant is awarded a certificate.